 Hypothesis (H2)

-Ceteris Paribus, firms from more emitting countries are more exposed to forms of regulation, allowances, legislations, cap-and-trade system, or any green policies affecting their business model.
+Ceteris paribus, firms from more emitting countries are more exposed to various forms of regulation, allowances, legislation, cap-and-trade systems, and other green policies affecting their business models.
 Such firms may face financial risk if they are not able to meet emissions reduction targets.
-Hence, they are more subject to higher uncertainty about their cash flows.
-According to H2, we posit that ADRs from more intensive polluting countries will be associated with greater volatility.
+Hence, they are subject to higher uncertainty regarding their cash flows.
+According to H2, we posit that ADRs from higher-polluting countries will be associated with greater volatility.

 Data